WMXPY/sudo.mengw.io/blog/display-human-readable-identifier-with-readable-identifier.md

 npm install @sudoo/readable-identifier --save
 ```

-Also, if no `@sudoo/words` is created or planned to be created.
+Also, if no `@sudoo/words` dictionary instance is created or planned to be created.
 We also provide `@sudoo/words-english` as the default dictionary for identifier generation.
 Install it with the following commands.

 ```sh
 yarn add @sudoo/words-english